nutrition

 To date, there haven’t been any studies specifically concerning heart health and collagen.
 Nevertheless, there are some studies that point to the possibility that collagen could be good for your heart.
 One double-blind, placebo-controlled, randomized study found that recreationally active women who took 15 g daily over a 12-week period had a higher increase in running distance and endurance than the placebo group.
 Endurance is linked to heart health.

-Some Care/of supplements more directly linked to heart health include vitamin D, garlic, astaxanthin, fish oil, veggie omega, chia-flax, and superberry.
+Some Care/of supplements more directly linked to heart health include vitamin D, garlic, astaxanthin, fish oil, veggie omega, and chia-flax.

 On top of everything else, collagen may also support gut health!
 This study of healthy women found that collagen supplementation can support gut health and maintain healthy digestion.
 Moreover, this study found that collagen peptides can support healthy tight junctions, which are important for the gut barrier – and the gut barrier is important because it can manage immunity, nutrient absorption, and digestion.